2001 in video games: Major awards

+GameRankings named Metal Gear Solid 2: Sons of Liberty the Game of the Year for 2001, citing its position as the highest-rated title of the year with an aggregated score of 97% based on reviews from more than 50 gaming publications.

 Critically acclaimed titles

 Famitsu Platinum Hall of Fame

 In Japan, the following video game releases in 2001 entered Famitsu magazine's "Platinum Hall of Fame" for receiving Famitsu scores of at least 35 out of 40.

 Metacritic and GameRankings

 In the West, Metacritic (MC) and GameRankings (GR) are aggregators of video game journalism reviews.